-- Reissue badges for all 45,000 employees; and assist with application of new biometric technology within the airport.
+Deploy Biometrics to increase access security; replace obsolete and non-supported hardware/infrastructure; reissue badges for all 45,000 O’Hare employees; and assist with the application of new Biometric technology within the Airport.

-This project will have immediate impact through increased security and restricted employee access.
-Implementation of a highly improved badge reading system that works with the new biometric devices along with the reissuing of employee badges; all airport employees will be re-certified bringing them up to code with the new airport security level qualifications.
+This project had an immediate impact through increased security and restricted employee access.
+SDI implemented a highly improved badge reading system that works with the new Biometric devices along with the reissuing of employee badges.
+All Airport employees were recertified bringing them up to code with the new security level qualifications.